BYD Atto 3 vs GAC Aion V

 Feature Showdown

-The BYD Atto 3 features a 12.8-inch touchscreen, while the GAC Aion V gets a 14.6-inch display and 8.9-inch instruments.
+The BYD Atto 3 features a 12.8-inch touchscreen paired with a 5-inch digital dash, while the GAC Aion V gets a 14.6-inch display and 8.9-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The BYD Atto 3 stands out with Dirac audio that you will not find on the GAC Aion V. The GAC Aion V counters with wireless charging, panoramic roof, heated front seats, ventilated seats and power tailgate.
+The BYD Atto 3 stands out with Dirac audio that you will not find on the GAC Aion V. The GAC Aion V counters with wireless charging, panoramic roof, heated front seats, ventilated seats, power tailgate and V2L.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain